cybertekjoe/Project-1/README.md

     - run "ansible-playbook metricbeat.yml"

 - Navigate to [http://(your-elk-server-ip):5601/app/kibana](http://(your-elk-server-ip):5601/app/kibana) to check that the installation worked as expected.
 Be sure to replace "your-elk-server-ip" to the ip address of your elk-server

-Copy the Ansible ELK Installation and VM Configuration Run the playbook using this command : ansible-playbook install-elk.yml
-  - The file is called install-elk.yml
-  - this file is copied to the ansible server in the /etc/ansible/ directory
-  - Change the  How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._